2022 Inverclyde Council election: Aftermath

 On 17 May 2022, Labour announced that it had secured enough support from independent councillors to form a new minority administration.
 Council Leader Stephen McCabe said: "I am delighted that after a week of discussions and negotiations with the other groups on the council I have been able to secure sufficient cross-group support for Inverclyde Labour to lead the next administration."
 Also, as part of the deal, Drew McKenzie became Inverclyde Council's first Independent Provost, with all previous Provosts being either Labour or Lib Dem councillors.

+Inverclyde West by-election

+On 3 September 2024, Labour councillor Martin McCluskey announced that he was resigning as a councillor after being elected as the Member of Parliament for the Inverclyde and Renfrewshire West constituency at the 2024 United Kingdom general election.
+A by-election has been scheduled for 7 November 2024.
+The by-election was won by the Labour candidate Ian Hellyer.